mvoolt/c2-launcher/README.md

 # How to use
 1. download [bin64.7z](https://github.com/mvoolt/c2-launcher/releases/download/binaries/bin64.7z) and extract onto your Crysis 2 game folder
 2. download latest release from https://github.com/mvoolt/c2-launcher/releases/latest and extract onto your Crysis 2 game folder
-2.1. **If you already have done first step (i.e. you already have all DLLs in bin64/ folder) then skip 1st step and do this
+    - **If you already have done first step (i.e. you already have all DLLs in bin64/ folder) then skip 1st step and do this**
 3. launch Crysis2.exe found in bin64/ folder
 4. ???
 5. PROFIT!